 After leaving LEAA on a full time basis, he became a consultant with Federal Legislative Associates, representing emerging countries from Central Asia.
 Mr. Fotis served for fourteen years as a Police Officer for the Lynbrook, New York Police Department, retiring as the highest decorated officer in department’s history.
 He earned the equivalent of EMT training and became an expert in crisis management and intervention.
 Mr. Fotis holds a Master’s Degree in Professional Studies accentuated by Industrial Psychology and a Bachelor’s Degree in Behavioural Science/ Criminal Justice.
 He served three years in the military, leaving the Army as a disabled Veteran.

-Bert Eyler, Vice President & Treasurer
+Bert Eyler, Secretary & Treasurer

 Bert Eyler has dedicated his life to serving our country.
 He joined the US Marine Corp in 1988-1992 and as a Marine Embassy Guard where he got to see the world and realized that America was unique and the best country on earth.
 Then he decided to protect and serve once again, and after moving from Sheriff’s Department to Police Department, he settled down at the Prince William County, Virginia, Police Department in 1998.
 As of July 1, 2020, Bert Eyler retired holding the Rank of Master Police Officer.
 Bert had an exemplary record and was awarded two departmental Awards for Valor, a Virginia Public Safety Foundation Award for Valor and a Certificate of Valor from the Prince William Regional Chamber of Commerce.
 His awards stem from his bravery in the take down of a person armed with an AK7 who became a threat to the community.